Box–Jenkins method: Modeling approach

 The data they used were from a gas furnace.
 These data are well known as the Box and Jenkins gas furnace data for benchmarking predictive models.

 Commandeur & Koopman (2007, §10.4) argue that the Box–Jenkins approach is fundamentally problematic.
 The problem arises because in "the economic and social fields, real series are never stationary however much differencing is done".
 Thus the investigator has to face the question: how close to stationary is close enough?
 As the authors note, "This is a hard question to answer".
 The authors further argue that rather than using Box–Jenkins, it is better to use state space methods, as stationarity of the time series is then not required.

 Box–Jenkins model identification

 Stationarity and seasonality

-The first step in developing a Box–Jenkins model is to determine whether the time series is stationary and whether there is any significant seasonality that needs to be modelled.
+The first step in developing a Box–Jenkins model is to determine whether the time series is stationary.
+In particular, it is necessary to check whether there is significant seasonality that needs to be modelled.

 Detecting stationarity

 Stationarity can be assessed from a run sequence plot.
-The run sequence plot should show constant location and scale.
-It can also be detected from an autocorrelation plot.
-Specifically, non-stationarity is often indicated by an autocorrelation plot with very slow decay.
+The run sequence plot should show constant location and scale, suggesting that mean and variance of the time series are constant.
+Furthermore, non-stationarity can also be detected from an autocorrelation plot with a very slow decay.
+One can also utilize a Dickey-Fuller test or Augmented Dickey-Fuller test.